FOUNDATIONS DIPLOMA COURSE

 For those interested in scholarly training, we offer a full part-time Alimiyyah seminary program upon completion of the Foundations Diploma (coming soon).

-This Year's Visiting Expert Scholars
+Our Visiting Expert Scholars

 Shaykh Muhammad al-Ninowy